GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 -  Map coordinate transformations

-The next chapter will be dedicated to GMT map projections in its entirety.
-Meanwhile, the present chapter will summarize the properties of the Cartesian and Polar coordinate transformations available in GMT, list which parameters define them, and demonstrate how they are used to create simple plot axes.
+The next Chapter will be dedicated to GMT map projections in its entirety.
+Meanwhile, the present Chapter will summarize the properties of the Cartesian and Polar coordinate transformations available in GMT, list which parameters define them, and demonstrate how they are used to create simple plot axes.
 We will mostly be using